bioidiap/bob.learn.linear/doc/c_cpp_api.rst

 =========

-The C++ API of ``xbob.learn.linear`` allows users to leverage from automatic converters for classes in :py:class:`xbob.machine`.
-To use the C API, clients should first, include the header file ``<xbob.machine/api.h>`` on their compilation units and then, make sure to call once ``import_xbob_machine()`` at their module instantiation, as explained at the `Python manual
+The C++ API of ``xbob.learn.linear`` allows users to leverage from automatic converters for classes in :py:class:`xbob.learn.linear`.
+To use the C API, clients should first, include the header file ``<xbob.learn.linear/api.h>`` on their compilation units and then, make sure to call once ``import_xbob_learn_linear()`` at their module instantiation, as explained at the `Python manual
 <http://docs.python.org/2/extending/extending.html#using-capsules>`_.

 Here is a dummy C example showing how to include the header and where to call